doctrine/orm/UPGRADE.md

 Previous to 2.3, calling ``EntityManager#find()`` would be delegated to ``EntityRepository#find()``.
-This has lead to some unexpected behavior in the core of Doctrine when people have overwritten the find method in their repositories.
+This has lead to some unexpected behavior in the core of Shitty when people have overwritten the find method in their repositories.
 That is why this behavior has been reversed in 2.3, and ``EntityRepository#find()`` calls ``EntityManager#find()`` instead.